VarunBarad/varunbarad.github.io/_posts/2026-04-05-movie-project-hail-mary.md

 >
 > — [TheTVDB.com](https://www.thetvdb.com/movies/project-hail-mary)

 Since I have already read the book, I couldn't stop myself from comparing the movie with the book.
-The movie falls short on a lot of details that were explained in the books, and it is understandable that the director could not cover the whole thing in 2.5 hours.
+The movie falls short on a lot of details that were explained in the book, and it is understandable that the director could not cover the whole thing in 2.5 hours.
 I am glad though that they didn't modify any incident/detail to be different from the book, all the differences were of omission and not of modification (even if there were modifications I could not recognize them as I read the book quite a few years ago now).

 The actors also deserve credit here.
 Ryan Gosling has done a good job of enacting the personality of Dr Ryland Grace.
 And Sandra Hüller matches the flat no-nonsense attitude of Eva Stratt.
 The star of the show though was definitely my beloved Rocky.
 The voice-acting, the motion-capture, the character was given proper justice when bringing it on-screen.